A radionuclide cystogram is a special imaging nuclear scan test. It checks how well your bladder and urinary tract work.

 There is no special preparation needed.
 You will need to sign a consent form.
 You will be asked to wear a hospital gown.
 Remove jewelry and metal objects before the scan.

 You may feel some discomfort when the catheter is inserted.
-Catheterization and urination in public -- sometimes, when lying on the table -- may be difficult or embarrassing.
+It may feel difficult or embarrassing to urinate while being observed.
 You cannot feel the radioisotope or the scanning.

 After the scan, you may feel slight discomfort for 1 or 2 days when you urinate.
 The urine may be slightly pink.
-If you have persistent discomfort, a fever, or bright red urine, contact your health care provider.
+Call your provider if you have ongoing discomfort, a fever, or bright red urine.

 This test is done to see how your bladder empties and fills.
-It can be used to check for urine reflux or an obstruction in urine flow.
-It is usually done to evaluate patients with urinary tract infections, particularly children.
+It can be used to check for urine reflux or a blockage in urine flow.
+It is most often done to evaluate people with urinary tract infections, particularly children.

-A normal value is no reflux or other abnormal urine flow, and no obstruction to the flow of urine occurs.
+A normal value is no reflux or other abnormal urine flow, and no obstruction to the flow of urine.
 The bladder empties completely.

 Abnormal results may be due to: